samitmohan/Automated-Journal/README.md

 ### I am grateful for...

-1. Dad for giving me money always when I need it
+1. Papa
 2. Being consistent with my college studies so I don't have last minute stress when it comes to finals
-3. The independent and single room life I'm living
+3. The independent life and single room life I'm living

 ### What would make today great?